renebarto/baremetal/doc/tutorials/17-unit-test-infrastructure.md

 ```

 - Line 7: We include the header for `Test`
-- Line 13-18: We declare the class `MyTest` based on `Test`
+- Line 13-18: We declare the class `MyTest` which inherits from `Test`
   - Line 17: We declare an override for the `RunImpl()` method
 - Line 20-22: We implement the `RunImpl()` method for `MyTest`.
-It simply logs a string
+It simply logs a string (different from the default implementation)
-- Line 29-30: We define an instance of MyTest, and then run the test.
+- Line 29-30: We define an instance of `MyTest`, and then run the test.

 ### Configuring, building and debugging {#TUTORIAL_17_UNIT_TEST_INFRASTRUCTURE_ADDING_A_TEST___STEP_2_CONFIGURING_BUILDING_AND_DEBUGGING}